Datavault-UK/automate-dv-docs/docs/best_practices.md

 The handling of nulls is important in Data Vault 2.0 because - as a general rule - nulls represent a lack of something, and therefore do not mean anything to the business.
-This means we do not want records or keys containing nulls ending up in our raw vault. dbtvault, without any configuration from the user, will ignore all NULLs being loaded into Hubs and Links, with slightly different handling for other table types.
+This means we do not want records or keys containing nulls ending up in our raw vault.
+AutomateDV, without any configuration from the user, will ignore all NULLs being loaded into Hubs and Links, with slightly different handling for other table types.
 This is documented in the sections below.

 Sometimes though, columns might have a null value in the source data and there is a requirement to import the associated records anyway, because they still carry business meaning.
 For this case, we provide users the option to configure how NULLs in business keys are handled, using the Data Vault standard of replacing them with 'tokens' (i.e. placeholders).

-dbtvault's [business-key Null handling feature](./macros/stage_macro_configurations.md#null-columns) provides this option; the null key can be replaced by a default value and the original null value stored in an additional column.
+AutomateDV's [business-key Null handling feature](./macros/stage_macro_configurations.md#null-columns) provides this option; the null key can be replaced by a default value and the original null value stored in an additional column.
 The key might be required, for instance where it is the basis for a hashed primary key, or it might be optional.